Licensure & Certification

 The Department issues licenses, certificates and permits to eligible educators seeking credentials to be an educator, an administrator, or other professional support service staff.

 Educators - This section applies to new and existing educators who are seeking information and guidance on how to become eligible and apply for licensure and certification(s).
 In addition to guidance, forms and resources are available to support candidates in the application process.HR Directors - This section provides Delaware public/charter school staff with resources and guidance regarding licensure and certification requirements, forms, and processing tools such as checklists and policy memos.

 The Department's statutory authority is detailed in 14 Del.C.
 Ch.
 12 Educator Licensure, Certification, Evaluation, Professional Development and Preparation Programs.

-NOTE: Educators seeking certification to work in a childcare setting, or own/operate a childcare center should refer to Office of Early Learning - Delaware First.
+NOTE: Educators seeking certification to work in a childcare setting, or own/operate a childcare center should refer to Office of Early Learning - Becoming an Educator.
 The Delaware First Professional Development System For Early Childhood Programs, commonly referred to as Delaware First, supports early childhood educators by certifying them to become employed by an early child care or school-age care center once they meet specific requirements related to age, work experience and education.

 After completing the online application process, you must provide official documentation of all transcripts, certificates, and experience listed in the application.

 Official transcripts, copies of out-of-state teaching certificates, and experience forms should be sent electronically from the originating agency to email@example.com, if possible.